How to remove all punctuation from a string in Python

 print(clean_text)--OUTPUT--Hello World How are you doing today Its a nice day isnt it

-• The pattern r'[^\w\s]' is the core of this method.
-The ^ inside the brackets tells the regex engine to match any character that is not a word character (\w) or a whitespace character (\s).
+• The pattern r'[^\w\s]' is the key.
+The ^ inside the brackets negates the set, so it matches any character that is not a word character (\w) or a whitespace character (\s).

 Advanced punctuation handling techniques